 Over the last 40 years, Katy, Texas has experienced rapid growth.
 As more businesses and residents move into the area and generate more traffic, the potential for dying in a tragic accident unfortunately increases.
 Losing a loved one is one of the most challenging experiences a person can go through in life, and losing a loved one in a preventable accident is even more tragic.
 Sadly, every year families lose loved ones in Katy due to these accidents.

 Wrongful deaths are heartbreaking, but they may also prove financially difficult for all of the surviving family members.
 We know no amount of money can bring back a life lost, but we want to do everything we can to make your situation more manageable.
 That’s why we want you to know you still have a right to seek justice and compensation for your loss.
-Filing a wrongful death lawsuit with the help of the team of Katy wrongful death lawyers and legal professionals at Stewart J. Guss, Attorney at Law, can ensure you pursue maximum compensation for your loss.
+Filing a wrongful death lawsuit with the help of the team of Katy wrongful death lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers, can ensure you pursue maximum compensation for your loss.

 We are a national law firm based in Houston with multiple offices around the country.
 We also work with affiliate law firms in most states that share our focus and dedication to excellence.
 No matter where you are located, we may be able to help you, so call or contact us now.
 We are open, for free, 24 hours a day, seven days a week, at 800-898-4877, or you may contact us now to submit your case for review.

-How the Team at Stewart J. Guss, Attorney at Law Serves Katy
+How the Team at Stewart J. Guss, Injury Accident Lawyers Serves Katy

-Stewart J. Guss, Attorney at Law, is a personal injury law firm dedicated to treating all clients with the compassion and respect they deserve.
+Stewart J. Guss, Injury Accident Lawyers, is a personal injury law firm dedicated to treating all clients with the compassion and respect they deserve.
 We know individuals who were hurt in an accident or who lost a loved one are going through an immensely difficult time.
 Every member of our team does their best to provide each individual with the reassurance, information, and assistance they need, all while working tirelessly to obtain the maximum possible recovery.

 Our founder, Stewart J. Guss, has practiced personal injury law for over 20 years.
 Now, our firm employs over 120 legal professionals, including attorneys, paralegals, support staff, and management.
 Due to our knowledge, resources, skills, and experience in handling complex types of personal injury claims, we have won millions in settlement awards and jury verdicts for our clients.

 If you are looking for someone to stand up for the justice and compensation you need, look no further.
-The tough team at Stewart J. Guss, Attorney at Law, is here and ready to fight on your behalf.
+The tough team at Stewart J. Guss, Injury Accident Lawyers, is here and ready to fight on your behalf.